1981 Major League Baseball strike: Reaction

 Although the strike was called by the players, many sportswriters and even fans placed most of the blame on the owners.
 Sports Illustrated reflected this particular opinion with the cover headline "Strike!
 The Walkout the Owners Provoked."
 One of the reasons the owners doled out such hefty contracts from 1978 to 1981 (43 players each negotiated contracts worth over $1 million during this period) was that they were afraid of losing disgruntled stars in the free agency reentry draft.
-So the owners paid their players the so-called new going rate in order to keep them from going elsewhere.
+The owners paid their players the so-called new going rate in order to keep them from going elsewhere.

 Jim Palmer observed the impact of arbitrators on the strike.
 "They [the owners] wanted an end to binding arbitration where the player picks a salary number (a high one) and the owners pick a number (yes, a low one) and the arbitrator has to choose one number or the other and nothing in between.
 So, since the owners kept paying more and more to mediocre players, the averages kept going up and the arbitrators looked at the averages and usually went with the player's number, which raised the average some more."
 He cited as an example of this trend Ed Farmer, an "okay player" who got his salary raised from $70,000 in 1980 to $495,000 in 1981 after an arbitrator sided with him.
 "The averages keep climbing."

 Palmer also noted the owners' desire to save money.
 "They said they just didn't have any more money...fast-forward thirteen years and the highest paid players in the game, guys like Cal Ripken Jr. and Kirby Puckett, are now making $6 million a year.
 Ten times what I made.
 Where do you suppose the owners who didn't have any more money got that extra $5 million?
 Lotto?"
 He faulted both sides for the strike.
 "The players said it was about freedom.
 The owners said it was about fairness.
 The bottom line was it was about the bottom line."

 Reporters used Strat-O-Matic to simulate the delayed 1981 All-Star game inside Cleveland Stadium, with the scoreboard displaying the game's progress; the Strat-O-Matic set went to the Baseball Hall of Fame.
 Some newspapers used Strat-O-Matic to simulate other canceled games during the strike.

 The strike ends

 On July 31, 1981, a compromise was reached.
 In the settlement, teams that lost a "premium" free agent could be compensated by drawing from a pool of players left unprotected from all of the clubs rather than just the signing club.
 Players agree to restricting free agency to players with six or more years of major league service.
 The settlement gave the owners a limited victory on the compensation issue.

-Reportedly, the negotiations were so bitter that when a settlement was finally reached, Players Association representative Marvin Miller and the owners' negotiator Ray Grebey refused to pose with each other for the traditional "peace ceremony" photograph.
+Reportedly, the negotiations were so bitter that when a settlement was finally reached, MLBPA representative Marvin Miller and the owners' negotiator, Ray Grebey, refused to pose with each other for the traditional "peace ceremony" photograph.